Guide To The Missouri Assessment Program

 In 2001, the federal No Child Left Behind (NCLB) legislation was enacted.
 In accordance with the NCLB legislation, student performance, reported in terms of proficiency categories, is used to determine the adequate yearly progress of students at the school, district, and state levels.
 NCLB also required states to develop grade-level tests in both Reading and Mathematics to be administered in Grades 3 through 8 and once in high school.
 It also required that states have Science assessments to be administered at least once in Grades 3 through 5, once in Grades 6 through 9, and once in Grades 10 through 12 by the 2007–2008 school year.
 In 2008, grade-span tests were administered in Science in grades 5 and 8 for the first time.

-Beginning with the 2008-2009 school year, Missouri administered End-of-Course (EOC) assessments in lieu of High School grade-level assessments.
+In lieu of High School grade-level assessments, Missouri began administering End-of-Course (EOC) assessments starting in the 2008-2009 school year.
 Algebra I, English II and Biology were the first EOCs administered.
 The following year, Government, American History, English I, Algebra II and Geometry became operational.
 The move to EOC assessments was also a move to online testing.
-In the first few years of EOCs, districts had a choice between online and traditional paper/pencil testing.
-EOCs moved fully online in the fall of 2010.

 The 2014-2015 school year was another time of transition for the Missouri Assessment Program.
 Grade-Level assessments in English language arts and mathematics at grades 3-8 and science in grades 5 and 8 were administered fully online for the first time.